test-n-prodd/domains-black-friday-cyber-monday/README.md

 # 🌐 Domain Name Black Friday / Cyber Monday Deals - 2024 Edition 💰

 A curated list of domain name deals for Black Friday & Cyber Monday 2024.

-Find discounts on domain registrations, transfers, premium domains, backorders, and domain-related services.
+Find discounts on domain name registrations, transfers, premium domains, backorders, and domain-related services.

 Don't forget to:
 - 👉 ...give this repo a star so it becomes trending on Black Friday! ⭐